After-Hours Rental Emergencies: A PM Playbook

 Step 3: Write the on-call script like a checklist

 If you want consistency at midnight, you need a script that works when everyone is tired.
+Therefore, an after-hours maintenance call script should be simple and specific.

 Your script should capture: